ppgco/ppg-core-ios-sdk/README.md

 ![image](https://i.ibb.co/tst39rS/architecture.png "Architecture")

-When message is delivered to the device and interacts with user, we collect events and pass them to our API, collect and resend to your webhook endpoint.
+When a message is delivered to the device and interacts with the user, we collect events and pass them to our API.
+The collected events are resent to your webhook endpoint.

 #### Webhooks events
 During the journey of push we will trigger webhook events.